-Spring has finally arrived and we're ready for the rumoured heatwave that's the hot topic on everyone's lips.
+Spring has finally arrived and we're ready for the lighter days ahead.
 Prepping ourselves for some much-welcomed warmth, we've been focusing a lot on the importance of SPF.
 Though you (hopefully) are already taking expert advice and using an SPF 365 days of the year, whether that be in your favourite moisturiser or in your makeup, in the hotter months we all need to up our game.
 This means a higher factor SPF for added protection and reapplying during prolonged sun exposure to make sure you are fully protected from the stronger UVA and UVB rays that contribute to skin damage and ageing.

 For many, this means adding in an extra product to their beauty routine or switching existing products out to make sure you're getting that added protection, which can be daunting when you're skin is settled with it's usual product line up and you don't know how it will react to this new addition.
 Fortunately, we have called in the experts to help you find the best SPF for your skin type as well as the full guide on everything you need to know about sun protection, from what SPF actually is to how to apply it.